What Are Scams?

 - Internal Revenue Services (IRS)

-Scammers can be very aggressive and often employ scare tactics to try to intimidate potential victims.
+Scammers can be very aggressive and will use scare tactics to try to intimidate potential victims.
 Your safety and security are a priority and concern to ISSP, so please familiarize yourself with the information and resources listed below.

 Phishing Email Scams